mourelatos-lab/TERA-Seq_manuscript/samples/README.md

 | 5TERA3 | 5TERA3 | [TBU]() | hsa.dRNASeq.HeLa.total.REL5.long.REL3.6 |
 | 5TERA | 5TERA SIRV | [TBU]() | hsa.dRNASeq.SIRV.polyA.REL5.long.2 |

+Note: The direct link to the TERA-Seq datasets will be updated once the manuscript has been published.
+Until then, the datasets are available only for reviewers.

 To re-analyze analysis using external data please populate the additional directories.
 Follow the same instructions as for TERA-Seq using the table bellow.

 | Library type | Sample name | DB id | Library name |